Language Server Protocol

 Document Formatting

-The LSP provides full document formatting via the textDocument/formatting request.
-This is the same formatting as the panache format CLI command.
+The LSP provides full document and range formatting via textDocument/formatting and textDocument/rangeFormatting requests.
+This uses the same formatting engine as the panache format CLI command.

 Format entire documents or selected ranges: